 Last of the Patriot movement groupings are the Sovereign Citizens, whose telltale marks are all over prior legal filings by members of the Galice Mining District, the group that actually called the Oath Keepers in to Josephine County.
 Sovereigns come directly out of Posse ideology, which held that African-Americans are not full citizens because the Fourteenth Amendment (which established citizenship for everyone born in the United States, including freed slaves) is not legitimate.
 One writer says, “Although not all sovereigns subscribe to or even know about the theory’s racist basis, most contend that they do not have to pay taxes, are not subject to most laws, and are not citizens of the United States.”
 They have created their own their parallel government courts and juries, where they try individuals and can sentence them to death—which has included elected officials who have crossed their path.
 All of this is based on a completely fictitious argument regarding how Constitutional law works.
 Sovereigns have been involved in numerous armed confrontations with police, especially since the Patriot movement revival.
 In 2011 the SPLC estimated there were 100,000 “hard-core sovereign believers,” with twice as many sympathizers.

 There are direct connections between the 1990s militias and the current Patriot movement.
-In January 2012, militia veteran and former sheriff Richard Mack—who has worked directly with white supremacists, and is also on the Oath Keepers board—formed a new group called the Constitutional Sheriffs and Peace Officers Association (CSPOA), which is formally affiliated with the Oath Keepers, and has over 500 county sheriffs.
-In 2013, twenty-one Oregon sheriffs were CSPOA members, although only fourteen of them are still in office.**
+In January 2012, militia veteran and former sheriff Richard Mack—who has worked directly with white supremacists, and is also on the Oath Keepers board—formed a new group called the Constitutional Sheriffs and Peace Officers Association (CSPOA), which is formally affiliated with the Oath Keepers.
+In 2013, twenty-one Oregon sheriffs were listed on the CSPOA website as sheriff who upheld the Constitution and supported the Second Amendment, although only fourteen of them are still in office.**